At ITF, selected Thespians who are 2019 graduates can audition for more than $12,000 in scholarships offered by the International Thespian Society.

 - Students must be registered for scholarship auditions on the ITF registration site and pay the $46 application fee.

 - Beginning March 1, registered students will receive an email with a link to the application and instructions on how to complete it.
+You may also access the application by clicking here.
 Incomplete applications will result in disqualification.

 - No more than two students per troupe may register for Thespian scholarships.